Email subscription form header

 • Large rimmed baking sheet

-How To Cook Make Broiled Mexican Street Corn
+How To Cook Make Mexican Street Corn

-Step #2.
+#2.
 Husk the corn and remove the silk.
 Rinse thoroughly to remove any remaining silk and pat dry.
 Arrange on the prepared baking sheet and brush with the melted butter on all sides.

 Charred Mexican Street Corn

-Step #6.
+#6.
 Remove the broiled corn from the oven and use a pastry brush to brush the seasoned Mexican crema mixture evenly.

 Broiled street corn